 ProCall Enterprise has a very powerful and scalable 3rd-party CTI implementation with all VoIP, hybrid or traditional TDM telephone systems as long as their interfaces support CSTA or Microsoft TAPI.

-Collaboration (Cooperation) describes sum of various tools which are available for individuals within an organization to enable them to work optimally together.
-These tools which allow workgroup or team collaboration even they operate separately in time or space are named as collaboration tools or collaboration features.
-Examples would be functions such as writing e-mails, the mutual visibility of calendars, using wiki or blogs within the company. estos offers with ProCall 5 Enterprise numerous collaboration functions such as desktop sharing and audio/video chats.
+Collaboration describes the sum of various tools which are available for individuals within an organization to enable them to work optimally together.
+These tools, which allow workgroups or teams to work together, even when they operate separately in time or space, are named as collaboration tools or collaboration features.
+Examples would be functions such as writing e-mails, the mutual visibility of calendars, using wiki or blogs within the company.
+With ProCall Enterprise, estos offers numerous collaboration functions such as desktop sharing and audio/video chats.

 Computer Telephony Integration (CTI) designates the connection between the telecommunication world (TC) and the world of information technology (IT).
 CTI allows calls to be established, received and ended automatically from computer programs.
 CTI also enables callback and the forwarding and mediation of calls as well as the establishing of conference calls.
 Typical CTI programs signal all statuses of telephone devices to the user, regardless of whether they are non-wireless or mobile devices.

 The integration of the world of telecommunication (TC) with information technology (IT) can take place on different levels: integration of data services, integration on the application layer and in the user interfaces.
 The CTI viewpoint differentiates generally between two architectures, but mixed versions are also possible: 1st party CTI for the single-user workplace and 3rd party CTI for networked workplaces.